rikyperdana/gas-autoForm/README.md

 `autoRedraw`: Accepts Boolean value that determine `redraw()` behavior of MithrilJS upon respective field `onchange` lifecycle.
 Useful when you want to redraw the whole form DOM as information changes.

+## Dependencies
+- MithrilJS: Chosen for it's simplicity and versatility to build vDom based SPA over React or Vue.
+- Bulma CSS: A css framework that includes no javascript.
+- Lodash FP: Developers utility belt.
+All dependencies for this project are served through CDNs.
+If you don't use Google App Script, you may include the libraries by npm or anything else.

 ## Further Development
 - File input field, along with selected file information.

 ## Caveat & Known Issues
-- Radio and Checkboxes are intetionally left excluded as jQuery is necessary to capture their values.
+- Radios and Checkboxes are intetionally left unfeatured as jQuery or the likes are necessary to capture their values.
-- MithrilJS `redraw()` nature is to re-render the whole page at each execution.
-Thus `redraw()` execution outside the form element shall affect the form as well.
+- MithrilJS `redraw()` nature is to re-render the whole page at each lifecycle.
+Thus, `redraw()` execution outside the form element shall affect the form as well.